-Both rehabilitation areas were subject to a weed spraying regime for Lantana in 2017.
-Spraying was successful at reducing Lantana and will be continued in 2018.
+The rehabilitation area was subject to a weed spraying regime for Lantana in 2018.
+Spraying was successful at reducing Lantana and will be continued in 2019.

 There appeared to be additional acacias that have fallen over in the rehabilitation areas since the previous rehabilitation inspection.
 This is a sign that the acacias are starting to thin out, with additional rehabilitation plantings required (likely eucalyptus species).